-2. Description of data: The atmospheric depositions of oxidised and reduced nitrogen were calculated with the latest version of EMEP MSC-W model in Oslo.
-The latest available official emission data for the HELCOM countries have been used in the model computations.
+2. Description of data: The atmospheric depositions of oxidised and reduced nitrogen were calculated with the EMEP MSC-W model.
+For the 1995-2017 period, emission data based on 2019 official data submissions from the HELCOM countries were used in the model computations.
+For 2018, emission data based on official submissions from 2020 were used.
 Emissions of two nitrogen compounds for each year of this period were officially reported to the UN ECE Secretariat by the HELCOM Contracting Parties.
-Missing information was estimated by experts.
-Both official data and expert estimates were used for modeling atmospheric transport and deposition of nitrogen compounds to the Baltic Sea - http://www.ceip.at/.
+Missing information is estimated by experts.
+Both official data and expert estimates were used for modeling atmospheric transport and deposition of nitrogen compounds to the Baltic Sea.

-3. Geographical coverage: Atmospheric depositions of oxidised and reduced nitrogen were computed for the entire EMEP domain, which includes Baltic Sea basin and catchment.
+3. Geographical coverage: Atmospheric depositions of oxidised and reduced nitrogen were computed for the entire EMEP domain, including the Baltic Sea basin and its catchment area.

-4. Temporal coverage: Time series of annual atmospheric depositions are available for the period 1995 - 2017.
+4. Temporal coverage: Time series of annual atmospheric depositions are available for the period 1995 - 2018.